All Episodes Plain Text

 But we were very, very restrained in how we did that.

-To the rebels but never really delivered, and that's part of why they stayed in such disarray.
+And that's part of why they stayed in such disarray.

-Probably several dozen at least, rebel groups formed up in those periods and didn't do a very good job coordinating or cooperating with each other.
+Probably several dozen, at least, rebel groups formed up in those periods and didn't do a very good job coordinating or cooperating with each other.

 That's part of why Assad could fend them off.

-So, in terms of our priorities now, excuse me, number one priority has to be, I think, to prevent Iran from re -establishing connections to Hezbollah in Lebanon, that land bridge.
+So in terms of our priorities now, excuse me, number one priority has to be, I think, to prevent Iran from reestablishing connections to Hezbollah in Lebanon, that land bridge.

-And right up there with that priority, of course, is making sure that an ISIS or Al -Qaeda friendly government does not take hold in Damascus and wind up being extremist in behavior.
+And right up there with that priority, of course, is making sure that an ISIS or al-Qaeda friendly government does not take hold in Damascus and wind up being extremist in behavior.

 You know, if we got another government like the Taliban in Afghanistan, that would be too bad for the people of Syria.

-Good morning, Mr. O 'Hanlon.
+Good morning, Mr. Rohanlin.

 How are you?